aws-samples/aws-genai-llm-chatbot/README.md

 Default output format: json
 ```

-You are all set for deployment, you can now jump to [.3 of the deploymen section below.](#dependencies-installation)
+You are all set for deployment, you can now jump to [.3 of the deployment section below].(#deployment-dependencies-installation)

 #### Local deployment
 If you have decided not to use Cloud9, verify that your environment satisfies the following prerequisites: